lpetrinina/Cooking-Blog/README.md

   - Each auth user has access all recipes with their details, can create recipes and edit them, like/dislike a specific recipe, or leave a comment about it.
 The user has a personal area, where they can see all the recipes they have added and all the recipes they have liked.

-  ⚠️ Users don't have access to like/dislike and add comment functionalities for recipes they have created by themselves.
+  💡 Users don't have access to like/dislike and add comment functionalities for recipes they have created by themselves.

+  ⚠️ When creating and editing a recipe, please make sure to follow the sample structure below, for the fields - ingredients and steps.

+  - Ingredients: `2 eggs,1 cup frozen wild blueberries,1/2 teaspoon vanilla extract...`
+  - Steps: `Preheat the oven to 350 degrees F.,In a large bowl, add 1 cup of mashed banana, peanut butter, eggs and maple syrup.,Add the dry ingredients...`

   - You can log in with one of these already registered users: